jdesalle/linfo2142_project/report.rst

 We will study only the downloads, since it's more relevant than uploads for a satellite connection users.

 We will repeat each measurement 10 times.
-Furthermore, we will first try to download a simple blank web page, then we will try to download files with a size ranging from 10kB to 500MB, to see if the size of a file downloaded through the satellite link will impact the performance of the said connection.
+Furthermore, we will first try to download a simple blank web page, then we will try to download files with a size ranging from 1 MB to 500 MB, to see if the size of a file downloaded through the satellite link will impact the performance of the said connection.
 For empty files, we repeated measurements 100 times, after noticing some random behavior of the download over QUIC.

 4) Configuration of the server